-New cancer treatments have shown promising results for many people with gastrointestinal stromal tumors (GISTs).
+New cancer treatments have shown promising results for many people with GISTs.
 Researchers are focusing on targeted therapies and tumor genotyping.
 Clinical trials are also available for people interested in experimental therapies.

 Targeted therapy is a type of treatment that better identifies and attacks cancer cells.
 Instead of destroying all of the body’s cells, targeted therapies pinpoint specific proteins that are either overactive or underactive.
 As a result, the healthy cells remain largely intact while the unhealthy or cancerous cells are destroyed.